jisaacstone/urbanmountain/urbanism_books.markdown

   %}

 {% include book.html
-  cover="tactical_urbanism.jpg"
-  title="Tactical Urbanism"
-  author="Mike Lydon, Anthony Garcia" rating="B"
-  description="An overview of “tactical urbanism” and some advice on how to do things like paint a crosswalk, if you find your local government unresponsive and feel like taking things into your own hands."
-  %}

-{% include book.html
   cover="affordable_city.jpg"
   title="The Affordable City"
   author="Shane Phillips"
   rating="A-"
   description="A list of policies on how to make a city more affordable."
+  %}

+{% include book.html
+  cover="homelessness_is_a_housing_problem.jpg"
+  title="Homelessness is a Housing Problem" author="Aldern Colburn" rating="A-"
+  description="Like a long research paper, proving the thesis in the title."
+  %}

+{% include book.html
+  cover="zoned_in_the_usa.jpg"
+  title="Zoned in the USA"
+  author="Sonia A Hirt"
+  rating="A"
+  description="A comparative study of zoning in the USA, UK and Germany.
+Specifically calling out the things in us zoning that are unique.
+Euclidean zoning, minimum lot sizes, exclusively residential areas, etc. Skips over a bit why these idiosyncrasies exist.
+For that information read “The Color of Law”"
+  %}

+{% include book.html
+  cover="high_cost_of_free_parking.jpg"
+  title="The High Cost of Free Parking" author="Donald Shoup" rating="B"
+  description="Very data-driven book.
+A thick book devoted to a single subject with a huge amount of data analysis and very specific policy suggestions.
+  All these things appeal to me personally as a reader, but even I struggled at times.
+Then again, I already was convinced that free parking is bad when I read it.
+  If you are unconvinced that free parking is bad, and you find data and evidence convincing, you should read this book immediately."
+  %}

+{% include book.html
+  cover="human_transit.jpg"
+  title="Human Transit"
+  author="Jarrett Walker"
+  rating="A"
+  description="Dive into the specifics problems facing transit, and different approaches to solving those problems.
+  Operations problems, like coverage goals vs ridership goals.
+Clear writing and very easy to follow."
+%}

+{% include book.html
+  cover="livable_streets.png"
+  title="Livable Streets"
+  author="Donald Appleyard"
+  rating="B"
+  description="Case studies on the benefits of traffic reduction, and various traffic reduction schemes in the USA and UK.
+  Main points: people are more likely to know their neighbors on low traffic streets, and traffic reduction schemes have strong initial opposition but after implementation there is rarely any push to revert the changes.
+  A lot of new information about traffic calming has been gathered since this book was published.
+Would love to see a follow up."
+  %}

+## Other Books

+Other books I have read, some great, some not so much

+{% include book.html
+  cover="walkable_city_rules.jpg"
+  title="Walkable City Rules"
+  author="Jeff Speck"
+  rating="A"
+  description="Well-illustrated list of specific policies and designs to make a city more walkable.
+  Practical and specific advice based on his other book, “Walkable City”"
+%}

+{% include book.html
+  cover="tactical_urbanism.jpg"
+  title="Tactical Urbanism"
+  author="Mike Lydon, Anthony Garcia" rating="B"
+  description="An overview of “tactical urbanism” and some advice on how to do things like paint a crosswalk, if you find your local government unresponsive and feel like taking things into your own hands."
   %}

 {% include book.html